offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

                         "m/z"
    ```

+   Note that mass spectrometers have various real-world practical problems.
+Specifically, they ...

+    * may not capture all possible pieces from the intended molecules (missing mass-to-charge ratios).
+    * may capture pieces from unintended molecules (faulty mass-to-charge ratios).
+    * will likely introduce noise into the pieces they capture.

+   As such, these plots aren't exact.

- * `{bm} experimental spectrum` - List of potential fragment_NORM masses derived from the mass-to-charge ratios output by a real mass spectrometer.
+ * `{bm} experimental spectrum` - List of potential fragment_NORM masses derived from a spectrum_MS.
 That is, the molecules fed into the mass spectrometer were randomly fragment_NORMed and each fragment_NORM had its mass-to-charge ratio measured.
 From there, each mass-to-charge ratio was converted a set of potential masses.

    The masses in an experimental spectrum ...